Scimon/Timer-Breakable/README.md

 ### start( $time where * > 0, &block )

-Start the timer.
+Factory method to start the timer.
 Expects the time to run and the block to run on completion.

 ### stop()